 It’s more expensive than insulating a cavity wall, but the savings make it worthwhile in the long run.

 As with cavity wall insulation, you could look into getting a grant.
-You may also want to look into the government’s Green Deal, which helps you to make energy-saving improvements to your home and find the best way to pay for them.
+Which could help make energy-saving improvements to your home more affordable.

 Heat rises – so as well as lining your walls, you may also want to look at how much heat is escaping through your roof.